 The COINTELPRO program was revealed in 1971 by people who broke into a local FBI office, got hold of secret documents revealing that and other programs, and released them to the media.
 This led to widespread outrage and investigations.
 The FBI was furious and launched a massive search to find the culprits but amazingly, was never able to identify or catch a single one of them.

 Yesterday comes a report that five of the eight people who originally broke in have stepped forward and identified themselves.
-The stature of limitations for the various offenses for which they might have been charged expired in 1981 so they are safe from prosecution.
+The statute of limitations for the various offenses for which they might have been charged expired in 1976 so they are safe from prosecution.

 Why come forward now?
 Because they see what they did as a precursor to Edward Snowden’s actions, that they too were driven by the desire to expose secret government wrongdoing and lying, and that the Nixon government then reacted the way the Obama government is doing now, demanding the return of the documents as stolen government property and going all out to capture and punish harshly those responsible for revealing its wrongdoing

 Interestingly, although they sent the files to several papers, it is believed that the New York Times and Los Angeles Times returned the files to the government, leaving it to the Washington Post to publish the stories first.

 Bonnie Raines, one of those involved in the burglaries, has a fascinating first-person account of how they did what the did and got away with it.
 You have to remember that these people were just ordinary folk, were not professional crooks.
 For this motley group to burglarize FBI offices and not get caught seems incredible.

 She, like Snowden, was just 29 at the time and she and her husband had three children and had a lot to lose if they got caught.
 They strongly suspected what the government was up to but they needed documentary proof of it to be believed.
 She concludes: